chittalaeswarrao/petworld/README.md

 # petworld
--> Make a simple website by using HTML,CSS,JAVASCRIPT,BOOTSTRAP -> This website is the one step destination to all pet lovers -> For backend local XAMMP SERVER ,My sql database used -> Its a complete fullstack project
+-> Make a simple website by using HTML,CSS,JAVASCRIPT,BOOTSTRAP,PHP.
+-> This website is the one step destination to all pet lovers -> For backend local XAMMP SERVER ,My sql database used -> Its a complete fullstack project